State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

 Deaths have been surging in Brazil, Mexico and India, which are in the top 10.

-Sweden, which has been doing "herd immunity, didn't report any data Saturday after 12 the day before for a total of 5,420 in 17th and 147 cases.
-Neighboring Norway reported no deaths for the fourth day in a row to remain at 251 and 5 more cases.
+Sweden, which has been doing "herd immunity, didn't report any data Saturday or Sunday after 12 Friday for a total of 5,420 in 17th and 147 cases.
+Neighboring Norway reported no deaths for the fifth day in a row to remain at 251 and 4 more cases.

 Scripps Only Content 2020